OstryKot/KeepLink/README.md

 ## Why Privacy?

-In the age of cloud services and constant tracking, **Privacy First** gives you complete control over your data.
+In the age of cloud services and constant tracking, **KeepLink** gives you complete control over your data.
 Your bookmarks are stored only in your browser and on your disk — with no intermediaries.

 ## License